reflectoring/reflectoring.github.io/_posts/2022-01-14-immutables-library.md

     public abstract String getContent();
 }
 ```
-By setting the `@Value.Immutable` annotation we defined that are building the immutable class.
+By setting the `@Value.Immutable` annotation we defined that we are building the immutable class.

 To define the constructor, we need to annotate each attribute that should be part of that constructor with the `@Value.Parameter` annotation.

 If we would look into the generated implementation we would see that the constructor has the public scope.